jpconstantineau/FruityLab-Setup/RaspberryPiSetup.md

 You need to select the image manually.
 In my case, I used **2021-05-07-raspios-buster-arm64-lite.zip**

+Note that this image does not havve ssh enabled.  you need to add an empty ssh file into the boot partition

 ## Setup the PI for USB Boot

 If you have an older Raspberry PI 4, you need to update the bootloader to be able to boot from USB (SSD)